bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/lowlevel.rst

 The lowest end of the hardware control are the motors.
 We use Dynamixel motors MX-106 and MX-64, as well as the XH540 by Robotis.
-The motors are connected by the motorbus, we are using RS-485 or TTL.
+The motors are connected by the motorbus using RS-485 or TTL.

 The cables for RS-485 consist of four wires, two of which are ground and VCC (14.8 to 16.8 V, depending on the current battery voltage), one for data (5V) and one for the inverted data.
 When crimping new cables or when connecting a logic analyzer, it is important to not interchange the data and VCC cables because the motors are damaged when there are more than 5V on the data bus.